Sweet Potato Latkes (Paleo, Whole 30, AIP)

 Ingredients

-- 2 cups shredded white sweet potato (I use a cheese grater, or a food processor)
+- 2 cups shredded white sweet potato (I use a cheese grater or the shredder attachment on a food processor)

 - 1/2 medium white onion, diced